 As a local fisherman, I understand the importance of preserving healthy fish stocks on the Olympic Peninsula.
 Recreational fishing draws thousands of visitors here, keeping local economies afloat.
 Sadly, what once was the salmon capital of the world can barely support sport and commercial activity today.
 But our wild salmon and steelhead stocks can recover if we protect and restore their habitat—through new wilderness, wild and scenic river and willing-seller Olympic Park/Preserve additions.
 That’s why I support the Wild Olympics Campaign.
 We are working together to ensure that our children and grandchildren will be able to experience these outstanding waterways at their best.
 We are finding common ground to protect our wild forests and rivers for the clean water, salmon and steelhead we need.

-Michelle Sandoval (mayor, Port Townsend – Port Townsend, WA) (View PDF of Ad)
+Michelle Sandoval (former mayor, Port Townsend – Port Townsend, WA) (View PDF of Ad)

 The Port Townsend residents I serve get their drinking water from the Big Quilcene watershed.
 This intact wild forest and river watershed is both a natural filter for our water and a majestic outdoor recreation destination that attracts visitors and bolsters our local economy.
 Watersheds like the “Big Quil” are also what make the Olympic Peninsula such a beautiful and special place where people want to live and raise their families.
 That’s why as a public official, I support protecting our remaining intact watersheds—for our families and our future.
 Fortunately, we still have time to act.
 Local residents from diverse backgrounds in the Wild Olympics Campaign are talking about how best to protect the wild forests and rivers we love for the clean water and salmon we need.
 Whether it’s safeguarding the wild forests in the Big Quilcene watershed as wilderness or preserving the views and trails of Dirty Face Ridge—we are seeking common ground.